Please ensure Javascript is enabled for purposes of website accessibility Skip to Content

 News

-Redbridge House Opens It’s Doors
+Redbridge House Opens Its Doors

-Redbridge House, a new Supported Living Service in Portsmouth opened its doors on 17th July, with a special visit from the Lord Mayor of Portsmouth, Gerald Vernon-Jackson, to mark the occasion.
+Redbridge House, a new Supported Living Service in Portsmouth, opened its doors on 17th July with a special visit from the Lord Mayor of Portsmouth, Gerald Vernon-Jackson, to mark the occasion.

 A group of people are stood together smiling at the camera

-The service, which is part of national social care charity, Community Integrated Care, will support seven adults with a range of support needs including learning disabilities and autism, to live independently in their own homes.
+The service, which is part of national social care charity, Community Integrated Care, will support seven young adults with a range of support needs including learning disabilities and autism, to live independently in their own homes.

-Guests had the opportunity to tour the new space, meet the team and celebrate the opening of the service.
+Guests had the opportunity to tour the new space, meet our team and celebrate the opening of the service.
 They also had the chance to connect with colleagues across the local authority and begin collaborative planning to support the transition of the people supported into their new homes.

 Caroline Robins, Head of Operations at Community Integrated Care, said, “We are so proud to be opening a new service in the area, supporting more people across Portsmouth.
 It was fantastic to meet with our colleagues from Portsmouth City Council and the families of the people supported, and to begin planning together to support people as they move into their new homes.
 We’d also like to thank the Lord Mayor for joining us to celebrate and find out more about the impact that Redbridge House will have for local people with support needs.
 We can’t wait to see everyone move in and thrive in their new homes.”